chmlee/ream-doc-v2/docs/Contribution/Note.md

     GDP = "gz2"
 ```

-I prefer TOML's syntax over YAML's when it comes to nested data as it doesn't rely on indentation, but there is no referencing in TOML.
+I prefer TOML's syntax over YAML's when it comes to nested data as it doesn't rely on indentation, but it lack referencing.
 In fact, the author explicitly rejected the idea during early development ([Issue #13](https://github.com/toml-lang/toml/issues/13) and [Issue #77](https://github.com/toml-lang/toml/issues/77)).
 To implement reference in TOML implies creating a superset of TOML.